Florida's Birding & Photo Fest

 Speakers and Presenters

-There will be 16 speakers and presenters at the 16th Annual Florida's Birding & Photo Fest, including Scott Bourne, Joe Brady, Vinny Colucci, Annette Colucci, Charles Glatzer, Stephen Ingraham, Lewis Kemper, Roman Kurywczak, Bobbi Lane, Lisa Langell, Kevin Loughlin, Jack Rogers, Tim McEver, Lee Varis, Shiv Verma, and Dan Walters.
+There will be 17 speakers and presenters at the 18th Annual Florida's Birding & Photo Fest, including Dave Akoubian, Joe Brady, Chas Glatzer, Lee Hoy, Ken Hubbard, Lewis Kemper, Rob Knight, Roman Kurywczak, Bobbi Lane, Lisa Langell, Kevin Loughlin, Tim McEver, Jack Rogers, Lee Varis, Shiv Verma, Dan Walters, and Brett Wells.

-From birding and walking tours and explorations into the intricacies of digital photography to eco boat tours and horseback riding on the beach, the 16th Annual Florida’s Birding & Photo Fest offers nature lovers and photography buffs a unique opportunity to expand their horizons.
+From birding and walking tours and explorations into the intricacies of digital photography to eco boat tours and paddleboard excursions, the 18th Annual Florida’s Birding & Photo Fest offers nature lovers and photography buffs a unique opportunity to expand their horizons.

 Every year, Florida's Birding and Photo Fest sponsors a photo contest for all participants.
 They offer valuable prizes for first through third places (first prize is a Sigma 100-400mm lens) as well as a People’s Choice award.
-The deadline to get photos in for the contest is Friday, March 30, 2018.
+The deadline to get photos in for the contest is Friday, March 27, 2020.
 Please visit here for contest details.
 A Young Birders photo contest is also offered for anyone 17 or under.
-The submission deadline is the same (March 30, 2018), with a parent’s or guardian’s permission.
+In 2020, the contest is held in honor of Cameron Bespolka, a young man who was passionate about photography and birdwatching.
+The submission deadline is the same (March 27, 2020), with a parent’s or guardian’s permission.
+Register for the Young Birders photo contest here.

 For more information about host hotels and for details on special offers, visit here.